ADM91/PowerSystem-DL/README.md

 * Minimize maximum difference in angle
 * Minimize the difference on either side of fault
 Line loadings
-* Minimize the maximum (minimax) the percentage of rated load on each line
+* Minimize the maximum (minimax) the percentage of rated load flow on each line

 ## Control parameter brainstorm ##
-* Generator power setpoints
+* Generator power setpoints... (maybe not, this is solved in power flow sim)
-* Generator droop constants
+* Generator droop/ramp rates (this should only apply to varying loads, but exists as a parameter in MATPOWER and PyPower)

 ## Initial assumptions (these will be reduced in future implementations) ##
 * No possibility of cascading faults